wiz21b/lowtech/README.md

 tricks are used to make sure the code goes as fast as possible.
-The biggest problem is to draw the first/last tile of line because they are never drawn in full; that's quite like clipping and leads to tedioous computations (which still have bugs...)
+The biggest problem is to draw the first/last tile of line because they are never drawn in full; that's quite like clipping and leads to tedious computations (which still have bugs...)

 ## Vertical scroll